Homemade pizza dough is the perfect base for these lunchbox scrolls. Super easy to make and great for school lunches.

 - Roll each piece into a ball and leave to rise for another 15 minutes.

-- Place on a lined baking tray and press down with your hands or a rolling pin to spread out the dough.
+- Place on a lined baking tray and press each scroll down with your hand.